Part 1: Chat apps

 Create snake game using React.

 The prompt is short on purpose.
-A small prompt tests the default behavior of the tool: which framework assumptions it makes, how much code it returns, and whether the answer is ready to paste into a local project.
+A small prompt tests the default behavior of each tool.
+Look at which framework assumptions it makes and how much code it returns.
+Check whether the answer is ready to paste into a local project.

 Use those questions to compare the tools.
 The code matters, but the flow around the code matters too.